Description

 Impact

-A missing reset operations table in the Amlogic t7 reset driver causes a null pointer dereference in the kernel.
-When the reset subsystem is invoked, the interrupt handler attempts to call a function pointer that has never been initialized, leading to a kernel panic.
-This results in a denial‑of‑service, rendering the system unavailable.
+A missing or uninitialized reset operations table in the Amlogic t7 reset driver causes the kernel to dereference a null pointer when the reset subsystem is invoked.
+This triggers a kernel panic, rendering the entire system unavailable.
+The flaw is an instance of CWE-824 (Improper Pointer Initialization).

 Affected Systems